 The use of English’s sound quality is also top notch.
 Firstly, I appreciate that Freddie Mercury fully commits to distorting his articulation and pitch to create a visceral wrench in his listeners.
 English can be a very ugly language, and he exploits every dipthong and guttural ending when it is appropriate.
 Rhyme, alliteration, and assonance are all used at various points.
 There is no structured methods for how these devices are employed, but rather they exist within the lyrics to connect words together.
 Mind you that these verses do not count their syllables inasmuch as they just fit their metrical boundaries.
 “The Seer he said,” could have easily been “the prophet he said,” with an inconsequential tweak of rhythm, and so we can deduce that words are being chosen and arranged deliberately.
 Choosing the word “prophet” would have kept consistent with the title, but “seer” has a good sound quality that is heightened by its proximity to “said.”
 Then there is that chromatic climb worded with: “I see no day, I heard him say, so grey is the face of every mortal.”
 I like how “grey” comes on a downbeat compared to the upbeats of the first two -ay sounds, disjointing the rhythm of the couplet before dropping the rhymes for the mismatched “every mortal.”
 Then consider the phrase, “From mother’s love is the son estranged,” puts the son in a tug-of war.
 The vowel of “son” assonates with the first three words, but the “s” consonant starting the last two beats also connects the last two words.
 The son is in tension between the wholesome love and his growing isolation for love of material things.
 And it’s so fun to say “and two by two my human zoo,” with each oo vowel landing on a square and stodgy duple pulse.

 Though not my favorite part when listening, intellectually my favorite part is probably in near the end of the void when the choir of Freddy Mercuries splits into two groups.
-One group is singing “Come here,” and if you have are listening on stereo each iteration will switch between ears so that you are being called in opposite directions.
+One group is repeating the call to “Come here,” and if you are listening with stereo each iteration will switch between ears so that you are being called in opposite directions.
 Its is ambiguous as to whether the phrase is calling you forward for a reprimand or for comfort.
-Then the second choir will appear in the opposite ear from the first saying “I, you,” ambiguously communicating either togetherness or opposition.
+Then the second choir will appear, always in the opposite ear from the first, saying “I, you,” ambiguously communicating either togetherness or opposition.
 The ambiguity of these phrases is settled when you realize the two choirs are hocketed so that their words alternate with each other.
 They combine to say “come, I hear you.”
 The fragmented choirs speaking together build a phrase of empathy and reconciliation that surrounds you from both sides.
 So in the interlude we see the first cry of “can you hear me” is followed by the accusatory “I know that you can hear me” which is followed by the enveloping “Come, I hear you.”
 It is beautiful writing, really.

 So here we have a very profoundly written song.
 The use of English is quite concentrated on the level of imagery, sound quality, and overall message.
 Its lyrics when read flat are in an odd grammatical order, but in the context of poetic technique and when set to metrical pulse they gain coherency.
 The musical form structures the progression of the narrative and also adds to it.
 While you could question how much is deliberately meaningful and how much is happy coincidence there are similar questions to raise about any art and even scripture.
 I would note that the tendency with scriptural analysis is to interpret any happy coincidence as a manifestation of divine influence.